apnadkarni/tcl-cffi/README.md

 - No support of functions taking variable number of arguments
 - No support for callbacks from C code
 - No support for passing structs by value

+## Changes in 1.0a7

+- Support `string`, `unistring` and `binary` as return types and output parameters
+- Support `notzero` annotation for strings and unistrings
+- Added `enum` command to define constants and enumerations
+- Added `bitmask` annotation for integer parameters
+- Added `onerror` annotation for custom error handlers
+- Added `disposeonsuccess` annotation to only invalidate pointers on success
+- Sample `libzip` wrapper in examples directory
+- Miscellaneous bug fixes.
+See https://github.com/apnadkarni/tcl-cffi/milestone/1?closed=1 for a full list.